 For information on the use of children's images and work on the website please refer to the Pupil Image Release policy.
 Links to any external websites will be thoroughly checked before inclusion on the school website to ensure that the content is appropriate both to the school and for the intended audience.
-Staff and children will report any inappropriate use of images to the e-Safety Coordinator.
+Staff and children will report any inappropriate use of images to the Online Safeguarding Co-ordinator.